Pull Requests

 Always simple rebase your branch onto main before creating a pull request.
 This ensures that your branch is up-to-date with the latest changes in the main branch.
 Branch and PR rules are set up for the repo just in case as a guardrail.

-When creating a Pull Request (PR), be mindful about what you're trying to contribute and the type of contribution:
+Be mindful about what you're trying to contribute and the type of contribution.

-• Be sure to checkout Branching Guidelines, Coding Guidelines and Commit Conventions before making a PR.
+• Double-check Branching Guidelines, Coding Guidelines and Commit Conventions before making a PR.

 • Use the appropriate template that matches with your branch type.

-• Ensure your PR scope and subject align with your main commit(s).
+• Ensure your PR scope and subject align with your commit(s).

-• If your code isn’t fully ready to be merged, consider creating a draft PR instead.
+• If your code isn’t fully ready to be merged, create a draft PR instead.

-• Be sure to link your PR branches with the according issue (if applicable).
+• Link PR branches with the according issue (if applicable).

-• Make sure your PR description is solution-specific (describes only the solution since the issue describes the problem at hand already).
+• Ensure PR description is solution-specific (describe only the solution since the issue describes the problem at hand already).

 If you're getting tired of storing work in progress by stashing changes or amending commits and then switching branches, it's a great sign to look into using Git Worktrees.

-Here is an example of a well-documented PR: Pull Request #60
+Here is an example of a detailed PR.

-If you find that your issue blows up and splitting it into multiple issues doesn't make sense, you can always keep the issue open and make multiple PRs that complete it in increments, as shown in Issue #40.
+If your issue blows up and splitting it into multiple issues doesn't make sense, keep the issue open and make multiple PRs that complete it in increments, as shown in Issue #40.

 Code Quality